Mifepristone: Other countries

 Mifepristone was registered for use in Azerbaijan, Georgia, and Uzbekistan in 2002, in Guyana and Moldova in 2004, in Mongolia in 2005, and in Armenia in 2007.

-Low dose mifepristone tablets (Bi Yun, Fu Nai Er, Hou Ding Nuo, Hua Dian, Si Mi An) for emergency contraception are available directly from a pharmacist without a prescription and with a prescription in China.
+Low dose mifepristone tablets for emergency contraception are available directly from a pharmacist without a prescription and with a prescription in China.

 Low dose mifepristone tablets for emergency contraception are available by prescription in Armenia (Gynepriston), Russia (Agesta, Gynepriston, Mifepristone 72, Negele), Ukraine (Gynepriston), and Vietnam (Mifestad 10, Ciel EC).

 Controversy

 Many anti-abortion groups in the United States actively campaigned against the approval of mifepristone and continue to actively campaign for its withdrawal.
 They cite either ethical issues with abortion or safety concerns regarding the drug and the adverse reactions associated with it.
-In March 2022, during a debate in the Kentucky House of Representatives about anti-abortion legislation, Republican representative Danny Bentley made several false claims, including the assertion that mifepristone had originally been called Zyklon B and had been developed by the Nazis during World War Two.
-After several Jewish advocacy groups including the American Jewish Committee complained about Bentley's comments, he later apologized for any harm he had caused, stating that he "clearly should have been more sensitive with (his) comments", but failed to correct the false statement regarding the development of the drug.

 Religious and anti-abortion groups outside the United States have also protested mifepristone, especially in Germany and Australia.

+A court case that originated in Texas in 2023 argued that mifepristone was unsafe and women should no longer be able to order it by mail.
+This case was won in Texas but was appealed, and in June 2024, the US Supreme Court ruled unanimously on that case to keep mifepristone available on grounds that those who originally filed the lawsuit did not have standing to file.

 Research

 The original target for the research group was the discovery and development of compounds with antiglucocorticoid properties.
-These antiglucocorticoid properties are of great interest in the treatment of severe mood disorders and psychosis, although a review of published articles was inconclusive on their efficacy, and considered the use of these drugs in mood disorders at 'proof of concept' stage.

 Use of mifepristone as a cervical ripening agent has been described.
 The medication has been studied as an antiandrogen in the treatment of prostate cancer.
 Mifepristone showed no detectable anti-HIV activity in clinical trials.

 Mifepristone showed initial promise in psychotic major depression, a difficult-to-treat form of depression, but a phase-III clinical trial was terminated early due to lack of efficacy.
 It has been studied in bipolar disorder, post traumatic stress disorder, and anorexia nervosa.